 Daytime exercise can help children and adults fall asleep more easily at night.
-When possible, encourage bike rides, long walks, karate lessons or exercise classes right after school or on weekend mornings or afternoons.
-That way, they’ll be less likely to interfere with bedtime wind-down.
+When possible, encourage bike rides, long walks, karate lessons, or exercise classes right after school or on weekend mornings or afternoons.
+That way, exercise will be less likely to interfere with winding down at bedtime

 During the day, aim for at least 30 minutes of exposure to sunlight.
 You might walk the dog with your child or bike together to the store.
 If possible, try to get an hour of bright morning sunlight.
 This can help regulate sleep patterns.
 At night, turn down the lights before bedtime.

 One of the best ways to keep stress at bay is to do more of the things that keep you calm.
 Laughing with friends, exercising, listening to music, practicing yoga, meditating, journaling, organizing your personal space — you name it.
 Assess what works for you and your child.